t3kt/raytk/docs/_reference/operators/light/spotLight.md

     returnTypes:
     - float
     - vec4
-    summary: Optional function that controls the color/intensity of the light based on the attenuation distance.
+    summary: Field controls the color of the light based on the position of surface hits where it is being applied.
+The resulting color is multiplied by the `Color` parameter and `Intensity`.
     supportedVariableInputs:
     - colorField
+  - label: attenuationField
+    name: attenuationField
+    summary: Field/function that controls the slope and coloration of the attenuation rolloff is shaped.
+It can be used to make the light shift from one color to another, or to control the sharpness of the rolloff.
   name: spotLight
   opType: raytk.operators.light.spotLight
   parameters: